 For the degree $-1$ and $-2$ relations, most have nothing lower in the filtration, in the right internal degree so they ungrade to the same relations.
-The exception is the relations $xw_2=yw_1=0$, which ungrade to give some multiples of $us^{q-1}$.
-Since we can work over $\bF_2$, the multiple is either zero or one, and by symmetry both are equal to the same multiple.
-The exact multiple is harder to determine, and a long computation in the centraliser decomposition shows that they are both equal to $us^{q-1}$. \end{proof}
+The exception is the relations $xw_2=yw_1=0$, which ungrade to give that each of $xw_2$ and $yw_1$ is equal to some $\bF_2$-linear combination of $us^{q-1}$ and $vs^{q-1}$.
+To determine what linear combinations they are, we look at the interpretation of $\HH^1\kD$ as derivations of $\kD$.